 She continued to live in one of the apartments at 391 Commonwealth until 1957.

 On November 5, 1957, 391 Commonwealth was acquired from Jean Toohey by Gerald Thomas Dugan and his wife, Katherine (King) Dugan, who lived in one of the apartments.
 They previously had lived in Wellesley.

 Gerald Dugan was regional manager for the California Oil Company.

 In May of 1958, they filed for (and subsequently received) permission to convert the property from four to five apartments.

-In September of 1961, 391 Commonwealth was acquired by Kenneth Clyde Dunlop and his wife, Ethel (Carlson) Dunlop, who lived in one of the apartments.
+On September 26, 1961, 391 Commonwealth was acquired from the Dugans by Ethel (Carlson) Dunlop, the wife of Kenneth Clyde Dunlop.
+They lived in one of the apartments.
 They previously had lived in Brookline.
 He was a retired insurance broker and former lawyer.

 Kenneth Dunlop died in November of 1976.
 Ethel Dunlop continued to live at 391 Commonwealth until her death in August of 1981.

-In September of 1982, Dorothy F. Wirth and Susan F. DeAngelis, trustees of the 391 Commonwealth Avenue Realty Trust, purchased 391 Commonwealth from the estate of Ethel C. Dunlop.
+On September 28, 1982, 391 Commonwealth was purchased from Ethel Dunlop’s estate by Dorothy F. Wirth and Susan F. DeAngelis, trustees of the 391 Commonwealth Avenue Realty Trust.

-In May of 1983, they converted 391 Commonwealth into five condominium units, the 391 Commonwealth condominium.
+On May 26, 1983, they converted the property into five condominium units, the 391 Commonwealth condominium.